-Even though every key has its own unique selling points, my favorite was Bahia Honda Key.
+Even though every key has its own unique attractions, my favorite was Bahia Honda Key.
 There were also a couple of quick attractions in Key West, and some green spaces in Key Largo.

 Bahia Honda State Park

 Many of the Florida Keys are fully residential or home to private resorts.
-However, almost all of Bahia Honda Key is occupied by a state park, so it can be enjoyed by everyone.
+However, almost all of Bahia Honda Key is comprised of a state park, so it can be enjoyed by everyone.
 Once you arrive, take a short walk up the old railroad bridge for a stunning panoramic view.

 This is the biggest town in the Florida Keys, so you’ll have numerous lodging options if you want to spend the night here.
-I stayed at NYAH, a hostel that cost $75 for one night in a four-person dorm.
-This place was quite comfortable, clean, and had multiple pools in its private courtyard.
+I stayed at NYAH (affiliate link), a hostel that cost $75 for one night in a four-person dorm.
+This place was comfortable and clean, and they had multiple pools in their private courtyard.
 If you stay here, you’ll have to park on the street, but it should be free.

 A cool place in Key West to take a photo is the Southernmost Point of the Continental US.
-There will probably be a line though!
+There will probably be a line to take pictures though!

 If you have a bit more time, you could also visit Dry Tortugas National Park.
-I wish I was able to see it, but it looks like it takes a full extra day.
+I would’ve loved to see it, but it looks like it takes a full extra day.
 It’s something I hope to check out next time I’m here!
 And one last thing: if you want to come to Key West, don’t fly!
 Although Key West is an interesting place, the highlight of this trip was the Overseas Highway itself.
 This is definitely one place where the journey is more rewarding than the destination!

 The first island you’ll encounter after leaving the mainland is fairly quiet.
 John Pennekamp Coral Reef State Park is a good place to relax and hang out on one of the island’s only public beaches.
 Again, entrance will cost you a few dollars.

-On your way back to the mainland, consider heading north and taking Card Sound Road.
+On your way back to Miami, consider heading north and taking Card Sound Road.
 It offers some cool views and the bridge back is an ideal place to watch the sunset.